PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 of a number of experiments, all aimed at testing a unifying hypothesis.
 Some of the material may

-already have been published in a series of research papers during the course of the research.
+already have been published in a series of research papers during the course of the research.6.
+Books and book chapters: The book chapter is a synthesis of knowledge and information about

 a particular subject.
 It rarely has a fundamental hypothesis.
 It is more likely to form one part of an